pt-lambert/z3us/README.md

 # ⚡ Z3US ⚡

-This [Turborepo](https://turborepo.org/) monorepo is home to the Z3US browser extension wallet for the [Radix](https://www.radixdlt.com/) DLT network.
+This [Turborepo](https://turborepo.org/) monorepo is home to the Z3US browser extension wallet for the [Radix](https://www.radixdlt.com/) DLT network. x

 ## Extension quick start